A Wrinkle In Time Movie Review Diverse Sci-Fi Fantasy

 Advertisement

-A young woman of color going about her regular life, and then finding out that she is special — that's a fantasy worth seeing — and believing.
+A young woman of colour going about her regular life, and then finding out that she is special — that's a fantasy worth seeing — and believing.

 Advertisement